 No Products in the Cart

 We are the indoor generation.
 Today, we live almost 90% of our lives indoors.
-We have sheltered ourselves from natural sunlight, most of the time.
-We can not imagine our home and office spaces without electric lights and electronic devices.
+We have sheltered ourselves from natural sunlight most of the time.
+We cannot imagine our home and office spaces without electric lights and electronic devices.
 We have regulated our homes and offices with fluorescent lights.
-Air conditioners and thermostats control the best suitable temperature for our working, relaxing and sleeping schedules.
+Air conditioners and thermostats control the most suitable temperature for our working, relaxing, and sleeping schedules.

-But the more we get dependent on tech, the more we lose our touch with nature.
+But the more we get dependent on technology, the more we lose touch with nature.
 And what happens when we lose this precious touch with the world outside?
 The first casualty is our sleep.

 Yes, it can.
-As the majority of us shifted to 'work from home' culture in the last couple of years, spending less time in sunlight messed up with our sleeping patterns.
-Lack of a routine and less socialization (when was the last time you went for a picnic on a sunny day) has made it harder for us to relax.
+As the majority of us shifted to the 'work from home' culture in the last couple of years, spending less time in sunlight messed up our sleeping patterns.
+Lack of a routine and less socialization (when was the last time you went for a picnic on a sunny day?) have made it harder for us to relax.
 Even going for a walk or our regular commute to offices used to expose us to a good amount of sunlight.

-The connection between sleeping patterns and sunlight was further established in 2001 by Dr Kazuo Mishima from Japan.
+The connection between sleeping patterns and sunlight was further established in 2001 by Dr. Kazuo Mishima from Japan.
 He did research on 10 nursing home residents who were suffering from insomnia.
 His elderly patients exposed themselves to 4 hours of bright light for 4 weeks during the daytime.
-The extra light improved their night sleep.
+The extra light improved their nighttime sleep.

-So if proper sunlight can improve the chances of better sleep in the elderly, why is it so that our working population finds themselves unable to sleep.
+So, if proper sunlight can improve the chances of better sleep for the elderly, why is it that our working population finds themselves unable to sleep.

 Consider this - the illumination in a typical office is between 100 and 300 lux.
-Now, compare it with outside on a typical overcast day, and it will still be 10-20x of those indoor lights.
+Now, compare it with outside on a typical overcast day, and it will still be 10–20 times as bright as those indoor lights.
 What does it mean for your body?

 A daily outing in the morning sun for at least 1-2 hours can increase the serotonin level in your body.
 Serotonin is a hormone within our body that improves our mood and focus.

-Recommended normal dosage is 2,500 lux for a few hours or a higher dose of 10,000 lux for 20-30 minutes can do wonders for you.
+The recommended normal dosage is 2,500 lux for a few hours or a higher dose of 10,000 lux for 20–30 minutes can do wonders for you.
 In fact, for every 100 lux increase in average daylight, your sleep efficiency increases by almost 1%.
-With all this great knowledge about sleep and light, you might want to try to live for weeks in only candlelight – no bulbs, no screens like Linda Geddes did, just saying :)
+With all this great knowledge about sleep and light, you might want to try to live for weeks in only candlelight—no bulbs, no screens like Linda Geddes did, just saying :)

 Have you ever noticed that as the seasons change, your moods swing too?
 You would hush it as another Seasonal Affective Disorder, but the feeling of sadness and lethargy is real.
 And it happens when you spend more time indoors or when the sky is gloomy and overcast.